UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/about/introduction.rst

 ****************************************

 Currently, we have scholarly API code examples in Python and R (and a Z39.50 tutorial in Bash).
-We hope that providing examples in several programming languages will provide the reader with not only a choice, but also some information about the differences between the programming workflows.
-In some cases, for example, it may be preferable to choose one language over the other.

 For good luck, let's add ``Hello World!`` in each programming language:

 .. tab-set::